raahimkhan/Machine-Learning/README.md

 # Machine-Learning
-Programming assignments completed for the course CS-535 taught by Dr Agha at LUMS for Fall semester 2020
+Programming assignments and project completed for the course CS-535 taught by Dr Agha at LUMS for Fall semester 2020